 Current Study

-The current study to re-examine potential predictors of help-seeking which a strong evidence base.
+The current study aimed to re-examine potential predictors of help-seeking which lack a strong evidence base.
 The study was conducted in the UK, where there has been very little quantitative research into police help-seeking attitudes.
-Naturally, one study can only examine a fraction of the 102 factors.
+Naturally, one study can only examine a fraction of the 102 previously investigated factors.
+Three intrapersonal factors—current distress, mental health literacy, and distress disclosure—were selected as they may be easier to change than systemic issues.
+However, organisational factors—organisational stigma and length of service—were also included because systemic factors are predominant within help-seeking models (e.g., McLaren et al., 2023) and qualitative research (e.g., Burns & Buchanan, 2020; Edwards & Kotera, 2021).

 Typically, people seek psychological support when in distress.
-Psychological distress mental health literacy. is the “knowledge and beliefs about mental disorders which aid their recognition, management or prevention” (Jorm et al., 1997, p.
-182). be willing to discuss it.
-Distress disclosure “one’s tendency to talk to others about [one’s] distress” (Kahn & Hessling, 2001, p.
-59).Organisational stigma consists of prejudice policing which may negatively affect help-seeking attitudes, such as expecting officers to suppress emotion (Edwards & Kotera, 2021).
-If impacts help-seeking attitudes, officers may be affected by the
+Psychological distress is the uncomfortable emotional state induced by a stressor/demand, which causes an individual temporary or permanent harm (Ridner, 2004).
+However, for distress to trigger help-seeking, officers must be able to identify and manage it, an ability known as mental health literacy.
+Mental health literacy is the “knowledge and beliefs about mental disorders which aid their recognition, management or prevention” (Jorm et al., 1997, p.
+182).
+Once officers recognise their distress, to receive help, they must be willing to discuss it.
+Distress disclosure is “one’s tendency to talk to others about [one’s] distress” (Kahn & Hessling, 2001, p.
+59).
+Moreover, officers do not work in isolation, but may be shaped by their environment.
+Organisational stigma consists of prejudice in policing which may negatively affect help-seeking attitudes, such as expecting officers to suppress emotion (Edwards & Kotera, 2021).
+If stigma impacts help-seeking attitudes, officers may also be affected by the length of their time in the police.

+While the relationships between help-seeking attitudes and each of these factors have been examined previously, the evidence is weak (Grumley Traynor & Rydon-Grange, 2023, manuscript in preparation).
+A positive association for mental health literacy and distress disclosure, and a negative association for organisational stigma have each been shown in only one or two studies, so replication is warranted.
+Overall distress has never been investigated and studies of specific distress types (e.g., PTSD, stress) have produced mixed findings.
+Similarly, although examined in 10 studies, length of service has returned mixed results (either positive or non-significant), which contradict the negative association hypothesised by representatives from the force being studied.
+Further investigation may help to resolve these discrepancies.

 Aims and Hypotheses

-The current study aimed to address a gap in existing research by re-examining several potential intrapersonal and organisational predictors of police help-seeking attitudes which are under-researched or have been inconsistently associated with help-seeking attitudes in previous studies.
+The current study aimed to address a gap in existing research by re-examining several intrapersonal and organisational predictors of police help-seeking attitudes which are under-researched or have been inconsistently associated with help-seeking attitudes in previous studies.
 Specifically, current psychological distress, mental health literacy, distress disclosure, organisational stigma, and length of service were examined as predictors of attitudes towards psychological help-seeking in a sample of UK police officers.
 The following hypotheses were tested:

 Greater mental health literacy and greater willingness to disclose distress will predict more positive attitudes towards psychological help-seeking.